tedhchen/redditCollect/README.md

 # redditCollect
-Repository containing code used to collect Reddit data.
+Repository containing code used to process Reddit data from Pushshift